 Make ups-kale salads

 Don’t overlook your greens if you’re looking to trim down this summer.
 Besides being dubbed as the “most LA” snack, kale is a great source of iron, helping spike up your metabolism and cognitive functions.
-Kale contains zero calories, making it an ideal mix for smoothies and salads.
+Kale contains 33 calories per cup, making it an ideal mix for smoothies and salads.

 Tip: Create your own vinaigrette salad dressing for your kale salad by blending olive oil, your choice of vinegar, and salt or pepper.